Workshop Training Information

 These are the original Nonresident Alien Tax Compliance Workshops - this type of training was created by our tax professionals who have taught these classes for years and are constantly updating the materials to reflect changes in the laws.

-Ms. Kepley is the President of Arctic International LLC, an international tax consulting firm.
-Prior to forming Arctic, she was the Director of the International Tax & Legal Centre in KPMG's International Headquarters in Amsterdam, The Netherlands.
-Before accepting her international assignment, Ms. Kepley served as KPMG's National Director of Nonresident Alien Tax Compliance.
-Ms. Kepley began her professional practice as the Director of Tax Compliance Programs at Baker & McKenzie, an international law firm.
+Donna E. Kepley is President of Arctic International LLC, an international tax consulting firm specializing in nonresident alien tax compliance.
+Prior to forming Arctic, she served as Director of the International Tax & Legal Centre at KPMG's International Headquarters in Amsterdam, the Netherlands.
+Earlier in her career, Ms. Kepley was KPMG's National Director of Nonresident Alien Tax Compliance; she began her professional practice as Director of Tax Compliance Programs at Baker & McKenzie, an international law firm.

-Nonresident Alien Tax Compliance: A Guide for Institutions Making Payments to Foreign Students, Scholars, Employees, and Other International Visitors - Volume One, 2024 edition, authored by Donna Kepley serves as the Comprehensive Level and What You Need to Know Tax Workshops' primary text.
+Back to topNonresident Alien Tax Compliance: A Guide for Institutions Making Payments to Foreign Students, Scholars, Employees, and Other International Visitors - Volume One, 2026 edition, authored by Donna Kepley serves as the Comprehensive Level and What You Need to Know Tax Workshops' primary text.

-All Comprehensive and What You Need to Know workshop participants must bring their own copy of the 2024 edition with them or purchase one for the special reduced workshop participant price.
+All Comprehensive and What You Need to Know workshop participants must bring their own copy of the 2026 edition with them or purchase one for the special reduced workshop participant price.

 In addition, all workshop participants will receive workshop materials, including handouts, workshop case studies and other resource material to use during the workshop.
 Workshop materials and handouts will be available online and must be downloaded prior to the workshop.
 After registering, all participants will receive instructions to access their materials for the workshop.